Find Affordable College Courses

 Of the 16 students majoring in astronomy at Caltech, 38% are male and 63% are female.

-Full Astronomy & Astrophysics at California Institute of Technology Report
+Read full report on Astronomy & Astrophysics at California Institute of Technology

 Of the 11 students majoring in astronomy at UC Berkeley, 55% are male and 45% are female.

-Out of the 43 schools in the United States that were part of this year’s ranking, University of Colorado Boulder landed the # 4 spot on the list.
-CU - Boulder is a very large public school located in the city of Boulder.
+A rank of #4 on this year’s list means University of Colorado Boulder is a great place for astronomy and astrophysics students working on their master’s degree.
+CU - Boulder is a very large public school located in the midsize city of Boulder.

 About 20% of the students majoring in astronomy at the school are women while 80% are male.